ArkeologeN/intermachine-communication/README.md

 - TIME : The time when it was executed.
 - Q : Your job is `queued` well.

-You will aparently also find the same response in the `app.log` file of the server.
+You will apparently also find the same response in the `app.log` file of the server.